How Credit Card Debt Consolidation Works

 To learn more: Check with your company’s human resources department for more information about whether your 401(K) qualifies for a loan and how to apply for one.

 An alternative to debt consolidation: debt management plans

 How it works: A debt management plan (DMP) can benefit anyone deep in debt.
-People who qualify for DMPs work with a counselor who helps them plan and follow through with monthly payments.
+People who qualify for DMPs work with a counselor who helps them plan and follows through with monthly payments.
 Payments are made to a credit counseling agency, which then sends the money to creditors.

 Lenders may be willing to waive or reduce fees and finance charges and back off on collection calls for enrollees in DMPs.
-The programs typically allot three to five years for enrollees to pay off debts, and counseling programs are available to help enrollees better manage their finances.
+The programs typically allow three to five years for enrollees to pay off debts, and counseling programs are available to help enrollees better manage their finances.